 - 1. Start LoadSim by clicking Start Menu→All Programs→Exchange LoadSim→LoadSim 2003. - 2.
-From the LoadSim menu bar, select Configuration → Topology Properties. - 3.
+From the LoadSim menu bar, select Configuration→Topology Properties. - 3.
 Click the Servers tab. - 4.
 In the left pane, click the + next to the name of this server. - 5.
 In the left pane, select the First Storage Group. - 6.
 In the right pane, set the number of users to 500. - 7.
 Select the Security and Credentials tab. - 8.
 Leave the Credentials choice set to Login to users using the account LoadSim is running on. - 9.
-In the password portion of the tab, enter the password Password1, and click OK. - 10.
-From the LoadSim menu bar, select Configuration → Test Properties, and click Add. - 11.
+In the password portion of the tab, enter the password "Password1", and click OK. - 10.
+From the LoadSim menu bar, select Configuration→Test Properties, and click Add. - 11.
 Click Customize Tasks. - 12.
 Select the Initialization tab. - 13.
-Enter the following settings: - Number of messages in Inbox: 150 - Number of messages in Deleted items: 1 - Number of new folders: 2 - Messages per new folder: 100 - Number of Smart Folders: 3 - Number of Rules in Inbox: 5 - Initialize Free/Busy Information: Leave it unselected - Number of appointments: 25 - Number of contacts: 64 - 14.
+Enter the following settings: - Number of messages in Inbox: 150 - · Number of messages in Deleted items: 1 - Number of new folders: 2 - Messages per new folder: 100 - Number of Smart Folders: 3 - Number of Rules in Inbox: 5 - Initialize Free/Busy Information: Leave it unselected - Number of appointments: 25 - Number of contacts: 64 - 14.
 Click OK. - 15.
-In the Test Properties window, change the run time to 7 hours, and click OK. - 16.
-From the LoadSim menu bar, choose File \rightarrow Save As. - 17.
+Check Forever (stop manually) in the Test Properties window, and click OK. - 16.
+From the LoadSim menu bar, choose File→Save As. - 17.
 Save a backup copy of the simulation file as C:\loadsim.sim. - 18.
 From the LoadSim menu bar, select Run→Create Topology, and wait until the Creating Users and Creating DLs tasks complete. - 19.
-From the LoadSim menu bar, select $Run \rightarrow Initialize$ Test. - 20.
-When a dialog box appears with the question Do you want to initialize Public Folders from this client machine?, click Yes.
+From the LoadSim menu bar, select Run→Initialize Test. - 20.
+When a dialog box appears with the question Do you want to initialize Public Folders from this client machine?, click Yes. - 21.
+The run is complete when the bottom left corner of the LoadSim window shows Status: Idle.
+This task typically takes about 2 to 3 hours to complete.